temporalio/documentation/docs-src/typescript/how-to-test-functions-in-workflow-context-in-typescript.md

 ---
 id: how-to-test-functions-in-workflow-context-in-typescript
-title: How to Test functions in Workflow context TypeScript
+title: How to test functions in the Workflow context in TypeScript
 sidebar_label: Test functions in Workflow context
-description: Test functions in Workflow context
+description: To test a function in your Workflow code that isn’t a Workflow, put the file it’s exported from in `WorkerOptions.workflowsPath`.
 tags:
   - developer-guide
   - sdk
   - typescript
 ---

 To test a function in your Workflow code that isn’t a Workflow, put the file it’s exported from in [WorkerOptions.workflowsPath](https://typescript.temporal.io/api/interfaces/worker.WorkerOptions#workflowspath).
-Then execute it as if it were a Workflow:
+Then execute the function as if it were a Workflow:

 `workflows/file-with-workflow-function-to-test.ts`